Help & Support

 While all of the phones in our review have built-in answering machines, they vary in how much space they dedicate to recording messages.
 The best cordless phones can hold at least 17 minutes of audio messages, and some offer as much as 30 minutes.

 Newer cordless phones allow you to connect to Bluetooth devices such as your smartphone or wireless headphones.
 This paves the way for useful features like notifications popping up on the handset or base when you receive a text message on your smartphone.
 With Bluetooth compatibility, cordless phones become much more versatile tools.

 Make sure to check how long your wireless home phone’s warranty lasts.
 Most models come with a one-year warranty, which gives you plenty of time to notice any factory defects.
 Also, see what avenues of support are available from the manufacturer.
 Is there a decent owner’s manual?
 Does the product’s webpage have a FAQs section?
 Things like live chat support can be a quick way to find answers and troubleshoot any problems you may have.

 Considerations for Your Cordless Phone

 How many people live in your home?
 How many rooms does your house have?
 These questions can help you figure out how many handsets you need.
-Many wireless home phones come with at least two handsets and can handle up to four handsets total.
-If you need more handsets for your home, keep in mind that there is a hard limit to the maximum number a model supports.
-The best can handle up to 12 handsets, but only five is more common.
+Many wireless home phones come with at least two handsets.
+If you need more handsets for your home or small business, keep in mind that there is a hard limit to the maximum number a model supports.
+The best can handle up to 12 handsets, but five or six is more common.

 The limitation on handsets is due to the base unit, where you plug in your phone line.
 Its hardware can only handle so much simultaneously.
 This base is also responsible for sending and receiving the signal that makes the handsets work.
-That’s why it’s important to place the base is a location where it covers a large portion of your home.
-Ideally, as close to the middle of your home as is sensible.
+That’s why it’s important to place the base in a location where it covers a substantial portion of your home – ideally, as close to the center of your home as possible.